Matt Ryan Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- In one matchup against the Bills, Ryan had 242 passing yards, 21.5 yards more than his over/under for Sunday.
+- Ryan threw for 242 passing yards one matchup against the Bills, 21.5 more yards than his over/under in Sunday's game.

 - Ryan threw a touchdown pass in that matchup against the Bills.